Remedies

 Derived from nettle extract, nettle tea is known for balancing hormones in PCOS.

+One 2021 animal study found that nettle extract when combined with lutein, reduced inflammation, and improved overall reproductive function among mice with PCOS.
 Research suggests nettle may also regulate sex hormones for PCOS.
 Specifically, sex hormone-binding globulin (SHBG).
 This hormone is responsible for circulating androgens and estrogen in our blood.
 In PCOS, levels of sex hormone-binding globulin are low, according to the International Journal of Women’s Health:

 "Low serum SHBG levels are considered a biomarker of metabolic abnormalities and are associated with insulin resistance (IR)... and abnormal glucose and lipid metabolism in PCOS patients."